 Scaling Your Facebook Ad Campaigns

-If you were able to set up a Facebook advertising campaign, then you’re able to scale up your campaign using either the vertical or horizontal methods.
+If you set up a Facebook advertising campaign, then you’re able to scale up your campaign.

 These are the two most basic and simple scaling tactics, so it’s important that you learn and understand how they work.